estanislaocrivos/embedded-c-patterns/README.md

 The interface pattern defines a contract for behavior that can be implemented by different objects.
 It allows for polymorphism and decouples the code from specific implementations.
 The interface pattern was implemented in the `interface` source and header files.

+### Singleton pattern

+The singleton pattern ensures that a class has only one instance and provides a global point of access to it.
+This is useful in embedded systems where resources are limited and you want to avoid multiple instances of a resource-intensive object.
+The singleton pattern was implemented in the `singleton` source and header files.

 ## Prerequisites

 To build and run this project locally, make sure you have the following installed: